-This article is based on a tutorial on RAS theory that I offered while visiting the Automation group at the Chalmers University of Technology.
-I would like to thank the group for the hospitality and constructive discussions that I enjoyed during my visit.
+This article has been based on a tutorial on RAS theory that was offered by the author while visiting the Automation group at the Chalmers University of Technology.
+The author thanks the group for the hospitality and the constructive discussions that he enjoyed during his visit.